whitemech/temprl/README.rst

-Framework for Reinforcement Learning with Temporal Goals.
+Framework for Reinforcement Learning with Temporal Goals defined by LDLf formulas.

 * Free software: MIT license